thingsboard/thingsboard.github.io/docs/user-guide/integrations/index.md

 #### More integrations and protocols

-We plan to provide specific integrations for different platforms, like The Things Network and also for different communication protocols, like gRPC.
+We plan to provide specific integrations for different platforms, and also for different communication protocols, like gRPC.

 #### More data converters